LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Integrations/knowledgeai-integrations.md

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/integrations_kb.png">

     - **Knowledge Base**: Select the knowledge base to search.
 You can select from all public knowledge bases that exist under your organization.
-    - **Methods**:
-        - *Phrase Search*: Select this method to use an NLU search or a text-to-text search using the phrase defined in the request parameter.
-This performs a search against the articles and their associated "standard" tags.
-You can define "standard" tags via the KnowledgeAI UI or an import file.
-        - *Special Tag Search*: Select this method to search for the special tags defined in the request parameter against the special tags associated with the articles.
-Special tags are different from standard tags.
-Special tags have a prescribed format; they don't support NLU searches, and they function more like attributes.
-Typically, special tags are used for returning products or items.
-You can define special tags via a CSV file or Google sheet import.
+    - **Methods**: This is always "Phrase Search," which means the search is performed using the phrase that's defined in the request parameter.
     - **Request Parameters for a Phrase search**:
         - *mode*: Select either Intents, Intents Only, or Text.
 For a description of each mode, see [here](knowledgeai-search-modes.html).
 This field isn't shown if you've selected an [external knowledge base that doesn't use LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-without-liveperson-ai.html).
         - *threshold*: Select the minimum score that a result must have in order to be returned, either VERY GOOD, GOOD, or FAIR PLUS.
 For more on thresholds, see [here](knowledgeai-using-intents-with-kbs.html#scoring-and-thresholds).
 This field isn't shown if you've selected an [external knowledge base that doesn't use LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-without-liveperson-ai.html).